Sri Lanka Turtle Conservation

 You should arrange your flight to arrive into Colombo Bandaranaike International Airport on day 1 of your trip (always a Saturday).
 You will be met at the airport and transferred to your accommodation in southern Sri Lanka near Galle.To receive your airport transfer you must arrive between 7am and 5pm.
 If you arrive outside of these times, an extra charge will apply.
 Please contact us for details.

 Your trip will end on a Saturday.
 A return airport transfer is only included if your flight leaves on your end date between 10am and 8pm.
 For all other times the airport transfer is not included but is easy to arrange. .

-Simple accommodation at a shared volunteer house which is 10 minutes tuktuk ride from Galle Fort is included for the duration of your stay.
+Simple accommodation at a shared volunteer house is included for the duration of your stay.
 The accommodation is in southern Sri Lanka between Galle City and the beach town of Unawatuna.
 The volunteer house is located about 45 minutes away from the hatchery, and 15 minutes away from the beach cleaning and community projects.

 Home-cooked Sri Lankan meals will be provided for breakfast, lunch and dinner.
 Typical food includes:

 - Red rice and sambol

 Please let a travel advisor know if you have any dietary requirements, as most can be easily catered for with local ingredients.

 There is also local shops within 15 minutes walking distance where volunteers can purchase drinks and western snacks as well as plenty of cafes and restaurants in Galle town.

 This is an open-aged trip for those over the age of 18, suitable for travellers who wish to make a difference as a volunteer.